Ekta-D/Personality-Test/README.md

 In this MVP architecture is implemented.

 ## Database
-Firebase database used to save data on server
+Firebase database used to fetch and save data on server

 ## Architecture
 MVP